Good practice with respect to electronic mail

 - Be careful with humour and sarcasm.
 It is easy to misinterpret a message without the voice inflections and body language of face-to-face communication.
 If you are in doubt about a message that you have received, check back.
 Was that silly message a joke, or did you misunderstand it?

 Most people are annoyed by the great amounts of junk mail that we receive through the post.
 Increasingly, these days email is being used to send out junk mail.
 Just delete these messages, and

 - Do not, yourself, use email to do mailshots to a large number of people.

 Don't get involved with chain letters: once again, just delete any chain letters that you receive.

-Check your junk folder
+Check your Junk Email folder

 Privacy and fabrication

 You should also be aware that it is possible for people to send messages in other people's names.
 It contravenes the University regulations for you to do this.
 However, if you receive a message from someone, and the message seems strange or out of character, maybe it is not really from that person.
-If you suspect that this has happened, phone them or fax them or email them to check that they really did send the message.
+If you suspect that this has happened, phone or email them to check that they really did send the message.
 If you receive a bogus message, report the incident to the IT Service Desk.